Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Fixed SandCentipede to only move when in Sand
 - Removed m_maxTurns member variable from the Afflictions class
 - Added Wet affliction
+- Water now adds the Wet affliction instead of the other nonsense that was done before